 My healthevet badge

-6: Cognitive Behavioral Therapy for Suicide Prevention
+6: Cognitive Behavioral Therapy for Suicide Prevention to Reduce Suicidal Ideation

-Risk Management and Treatment » Non-pharmacologic Treatments
+Risk Management and Treatment » Non-pharmacologic Interventions

-6: Cognitive Behavioral Therapy for Suicide Prevention
+6: Cognitive Behavioral Therapy (including problem solving) for Suicide Prevention to Reduce Suicidal Ideation

 Strength: